Revised 15/28 October 2013

 erythrostemma, Kerr C- 1/3", white corolla with red corona; 25-30 flowers in umbel; leaves hard with prominent venation on robust vine.
 Malaysia and Thailand.
 For comparison, erythrostemma is on the right and mindorensis superba on the left.

-NEW estrellaensis Green & Kloppenburg (tent) C- 1/2" white flowers, 15-20 in umbel; leaves medium sized, on a robust vine.
+NEW estrellaensis T Green & Kloppenburg C- 1/2" white flowers, 15-20 in umbel; leaves medium sized, on a robust vine.
 Palawan, Philippines Previously H. palawanica.
+I first collected this with David and Odette Cumming in 1993 - then 19 years to name it!

 excavata, Teism. & Binn.
 C- 1/2" rose flower, very similar to H. meliflua.
 Growth much as H.diversifolia but leaves large and obovate with sharp, down-turned edge.
 Sulawesi, Indonesia